StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

 [Sonic Robo Blast 2](https://srb2.org/) is a 3D Sonic the Hedgehog fangame based on a modified version of [Doom Legacy](http://doomlegacy.sourceforge.net/).

-## New Features
-  New features found in this custom SRB2 build that makes it stand out from the others include:
+## New Features (found in this custom SRB2 build, helps it stand out)
   - Discord's Game SDK (WIP, NEED TO CONVERT TO C)
   - Custom Discord Settings
   - Palette Rendering
   - Better Custom Character Support
   - Holepunching (WIP, NEEDS RELAY SERVER)
   - More Server Options/Settings
   - Autoloading Addons and Folders, Which Allows Mods to Bypass Modified Game Checks (after game restart, of course)
-    - ...And More Annoyances, probably
+  - ...And More Annoyances!

-    ## WIP Features, Found on Latest Unstable Build
+## WIP New Features, Found on Latest Unstable Build
   - Netplus
   - Autoloading Folder Support
   - Discord's Game SDK
+  - ...And Maybe Even More!

 ## Dependencies
 - NASM (x86 builds only)